code-423n4/2023-03-neotokyo-findings/data/DanielTan-G.md

 	...
 	}
 ```
-However, the constant variable `_DIVISOR` equals 100, so, we can directly replace the above calculation for `points` with the below state statement to save gas:
+Since the constant variable `_DIVISOR` equals 100, we can directly replace the above calculation for `points` with the below state statement to save gas:
 ```Solidity
 	citizenStatus.points = timelockMultiplier;
 ```